‘Twilight’ Star Nikki Reed Pens Beautiful Love Letter To Ian Somerhalder On Instagram

 When you look at this photo, what comes to mind first :)?
 What jumps out at you?
 What makes it “special”?
 That RING right?
 Kidding!
 We all know the order goes something like this: My God he’s beautiful, look at those eyes, I wonder if they’re photoshopped?!
 (I did not photoshop them!)
 Is that sweat or water?!
 Doesn’t matter its sexy!
 And damn shes a good photographer!
 Ok, maybe not the last one, just thought I’d toss it in the ring in case!
 What you may not know by simply looking at this photo, is the tremendous amount of passion and love poured into creating each piece by the one and only Graziela @grazielagems .
 Four years ago, our lives collided.
 I use that word because you really can’t predict or control the ungovernable force that brings people together when it is meant to happen.
 We bonded over our mutual love for animals, our dream to one day have a rescue operate out of our home, saving donkeys…and…the rest was…history.
 To know this woman is a gift in this life, one we are still trying to understand ourselves.
 I could go on and on writing a love letter about the impact shes had on our hearts and our lives, but out of concern that I’m reaching Instagram’s word limit, I should jump back over to what makes this photo special.
 That ring.
 This is one of many she has designed throughout the years benefitting ISF @isfofficial , supporting our programs and services and furthering ISF’s mission to positively impact the planet and it’s creatures.
 60% of the retail purchase price of all of the items in the Graziela for ISF collection will be donated to ISF in support of our charitable mission.
 We are grateful to Graziela, for many reasons, but her heart, soul, talent, and love are definitely at the top of that list.
 Spend some time looking through the entire collection at https://grazielagems.com/graziela-for-isf/ and know the love, passion and positive impact each piece is making.

-Reed revealed what her followers were not going to see by looking at the photo was the amount of passion that went into creating the piece of jewelry her husband was wearing.
+Reed revealed that what her followers were not going to see by looking at the photo was the amount of passion that went into creating the piece of jewelry her husband was wearing.
 This was when she proceeded to pen a love letter to her husband.
 She discussed how their worlds “collided” four years ago.
 They found a way to bond over their mutual loves for animals.

 While the sweet love letter and gorgeous snap of Ian hasn’t been live on her profile for very long, it was well-received by her followers.
-They showered it with just shy of 100,000 likes and over 600 comments in just an hour since it hit her profile.
+They showered it with just shy of 100,000 likes and over 600 comments in just an hour since it hit her profile, as of the time of this writing.

 “You’re so lucky, we all loves Ian, a great human in this world,” one of her followers gushed.

-Another added: “Ring?
-Are u kidding me, look at his freaking eyes.”
+“Ring?
+Are u kidding me, look at his freaking eyes,” another added.

-Many of her other followers chimed in with a combination of complementing Ian’s eyes and congratulating her on how luck she was to be married to him.
+Many of her other followers chimed in with a combination of complementing Ian’s eyes and congratulating her on how lucky she was to be married to him.